david-knott/moderncompilerinjava/CURRENT.md

 Bug in function calls with more than 0 arguments.
 Static link doesn't appear to be added.

+Fixed

+Bug with 3 arguments to function.
+Instructions that move calling convention registers into their correct places is colouring incorrectly.

+movq %rdi, -8(%rbp) # store to offset movq %rsi, %rax # default move movq %rdx, %rcx # default move movq %rcx, %rdx # default move

+See that rdx -> rcx, the rcx -> rdx

+I am wondering if I need to generate the interference graph across the entire programme.

 *11th June 2020*
 Problem with stack management for function calls.
 Seems to adding a rbp move before the call.
 Probably the static link